zwenza/opinions/README.md

-# graphql-fun
+# Opinions

-This is just a small app i build to try out GraphQL!
+Some sort of twitter clone to learn GraphQL 📚

 ## i am using...